felias-fogg/dw-link/docs/manual.md

 ## 8. Problems and shortcomings

 *dw-link* is still in ***beta*** state.
 The most obvious errors have been fixed, but there are most probably others.
 If something does not go according to plan, please try to isolate the reason for the erroneous behaviour, i.e., identify a sequence of operations to replicate the error.
 The most serious errors are *fatal errors*, which stop the debugger from working.
-With the command `monitor lasterror` you can get an information what the cause is (check the error table at the end).
+With the command `monitor lasterror` you can get information what the cause is (check the [error table at the end](#fatalerror)).

 One perfect way to document a debugger error is to switch on logging and command tracing in the debugger: